quyentruong/Raspberrypi-3-Openvpn-Pihole-DNS-over-HTTPS/docs/index.md

 curl -L https://install.pivpn.io | bash
 ```

 * For step-by-step, [watch this video](https://www.youtube.com/watch?v=9RSHSt4RuLk).
 I used default setting like the video.
-Only part about port I chose 11943 (You can choose any number that is greater than 1024).
+Only part about ip, I chose 10.8.0.1.
+And about port, I chose 11943 (You can choose any number that is greater than 1024).
 * After finished, reboot Pi to let tun0 show up when setup pihole.

 ```bash